 Giardia is a microbial pathogen present in varying concentrations in many surface waters and groundwater under the influence of surface water.
 Giardia is removed/inactivated through a combination of filtration and disinfection or by disinfection.
-During 2012, as part of their routine and enhanced sampling, the NYCDEP collected a total of 50 samples from the Catskill Aqueduct at the Kensico Reservoir water supply and analyzed them for Giardia cysts.
-The samples were taken prior to chlorination.
-Of these samples, 24 were positive for Giardia.
-Therefore, testing indicates the presence of Giardia in our in our source water.
+During 2014, as part of routine sampling, NYC collected 52 samples from their source water at Kensico Reservoir and analyzed them for Giardia cysts.
+Of these samples, 29 were confirmed positive.
+Therefore, our testing indicates the presence of Giardia in our source water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 Ingestion of Giardia may cause giardiasis, an intestinal illness.
 People exposed to Giardia may experience mild or severe diarrhea, or in some instances no symptoms at all.
 Fever is rarely present.
 Occasionally, some individuals will have chronic diarrhea over several weeks or a month, with significant weight loss.
 Giardiasis can be treated with anti-parasitic medication.
 Individuals with weakened immune systems should consult with their health care providers about what steps would best reduce their risks of becoming infected with Giardiasis.
 Individuals who think that they may have been exposed to Giardiasis should contact their health care providers immediately.
 The Giardia parasite is passed in the feces of an infected person or animal and may contaminate water or food.
 Person to person transmission may also occur in day care centers or other settings where handwashing practices are poor.